 What is the Youth Wellbeing Course?

-The SchoolTV Academy Youth Wellbeing Course is a flexible, teacher-led mental health literacy curriculum that delivers age-appropriate psychoeducation and equips students with the practical skills to recognise, respond to and seek help for mental health concerns in themselves and their peers.
+This is a flexible, teacher-led mental health literacy curriculum that delivers age-appropriate psychoeducation and equips students with practical skills to recognise, respond to, and seek help for mental health concerns in themselves and their peers.

-The course emphasises early identification, prevention and appropriate help-seeking behaviours, delivered within a structured and psychologically safe classroom environment.
+It emphasises early identification, prevention and appropriate help-seeking behaviours, all delivered within a structured and psychologically safe classroom environment.

 1 in 7 young people aged 4-17 experience a mental illness.